CPULL/Skyrim-Pole-Dances-Framework/README.md

-This GITHub repository is sto store the code and animations for a Skyrim project for Pole Dance animations.
+This GITHub repository is to store the code and animations for a Skyrim project for Pole Dance animations.

 Members of te project are, right now:
 * CPU